Portfolio Layout

 Tools & Resources

 Everything you need to build compelling case studies that actually get read.
+If you want a guided walkthrough, our Case Study Builder walks you through each section step-by-step with AI assistance.

 Use whatever format works for you.
 The structure matters more than the platform.